leportella/v4/content/en/posts/2021-03-25-im-not-the-best.md

 > *Don't try to be the best: there will always be someone better than you.
 Be unique so you are truly irreplaceable.*

 It was only after I revisited this talk (in my head) and this saying that I was able to handle being surrounded by better people.
 I looked inside me and started to understand what was unique in me.
 Maybe I didn't have this or that deep technical knowledge.
 Maybe I am not the genius that can fix certain kinds of problem at the blink of an eye.
 But I **do** bring something to the table.
 Something that  nobody else will have.
-Specially now that I moved careers and have a different way of seeing the world, that has its huge pros, even if most of the time my previous knowledge my seems unusable.
+Specially now that I moved careers and have a different way of seeing the world, that has its huge pros, even if most of the time my previous knowledge might seems unusable.

-So when a friend asked me, when we were working together: "You were so competitive.
-How can you live surrounded by this people that are all better than us?", my answer was: "I am not the best.
+So when a friend asked me: "You were so competitive.
+How can you live surrounded by these people that are so much better than us?", my answer was: "I am not the best.
 I just know where I am unique".

 It is not always that I come back to this phrase, but when I do, it make me happier with myself and less prone to think I am a fraud.